-By the time we left, we couldn’t face any more tourists, it was ridiculously hot, and we’d overshot our cash budget and needed to get more money for Wat Pho anyway.
+By the time we left, we couldn’t face any more tourists, it was ridiculously hot, and we’d accidentally overshot our cash budget and needed to get more money for Wat Pho anyway.

-I loved it here!
-There are signs with Family Guy hats, cute markets (obviously touristy but surprisingly not too overpriced), monks everywhere, and of course the reclining Buddha.
+There are signs with Family Guy hats (uhh seriously – a sign telling you to take off hats, with a picture of Stewie Griffin next to it!), cute markets (obviously touristy but surprisingly not too overpriced), monks everywhere, and of course the absolutely honking MASSIVE reclining Buddha.

-And this is when our camera had to be put away for the rest of our stay in Bangkok.
+…And this is when our camera had to be put away for the rest of our stay in Bangkok.

 And then we were off.

 I messaged Matt and within 10 minutes he had joined us in battle, and after being stuck on Rambuttri for over an hour (amongst this rave), we got onto the LESS crazy (?!?)
 Khao San Road – and promptly bumped into a Canadian friend from Siem Reap!!

 But thank God we did – we all had a GREAT time, from team battles during the day, to full on war over beers in the evenings!
 I even danced with Matt on top of fridges in front of thousands of people, and the craziest part was getting caught in a huge thunderstorm in the middle of a packed street.
-I’ve never seen anything like it.

 And it was only going to continue in Chiang Mai – on Tuesday, we were going to have to find our way to the airport without getting absolutely soaked…